sonic-net/DASH/documentation/general/dash-sonic-hld.md

 	- 	All outbound metered traffic from an ENI
 	- 	All inbound metered traffic towards an ENI
 - Customer is billed based on number of bytes sent/received separately.
 A distinct counter must be supported for outbound vs inbound traffic of each category.
-- Oubound and Inbound bytes are from ENI perspective and not based on where the traffic is initiated.
+- Outbound and Inbound bytes are from ENI perspective and not based on where the traffic is initiated.
 Any traffic from ENI to outbound is treated as TX bytes and towards ENI inbound is RX bytes.
 - For outbound flow and associated metering bucket, created as part of VM initiated traffic, the metering bucket shall account for outbound (Tx) bytes.
 Based on this outbound flow, pipeline shall also create a unified inbound flow.
 The same metering bucket shall account for the inbound (Rx) bytes for the return traffic to VM that matches this flow.
 - Application shall utilize the metering hardware resource in an optimized manner by allocating meter id and deallocating when not-in-use
 - Application shall bind all associated metering buckets to an ENI.
 During ENI deletion, all associated metering bucket binding should be auto-removed.